codeforsg/codeforsg.github.io/02-gov_others.md

 ## Relationship between Smart Nation partners

-* [CSA](https://www.csa.gov.sg/) has national oversight of cybersecurity including both the public and private sector, with GTO responsible for rule enforcement in the public sector.[^3]
+* [CSA](https://www.csa.gov.sg/) has national oversight of cybersecurity including both the public and private sector, with GTA responsible for rule enforcement in the public sector.[^3]
-* SNPO will coordinate Smart Nation initiatives, but all the engineering work and related implementation will be done by GTO.[^3]
+* SNPO will coordinate Smart Nation initiatives, but all the engineering work and related implementation will be done by GTA.[^3]

 [^1]: [Exploit Technology for Smart Urban Planning, Peter Quek, CIO URA](/download/2014-10 URA.pdf)